particle-iot/docs/src/content/reference/device-os/firmware.md

 - FALLING
 - CHANGE

+You can use `.gpio()` multiple times to wake on any of multiple pins, with the limitations below.

 ---

 {{note op="start" type="gen3"}}
+- You can wake on any pins on Gen 3 devices, however there is as limit of 8 total pins for wake.

 On Gen 3 devices the location of the `WKP` pin varies, and it may make more sense to just use the actual pin name.
 You do not need to use `WKP` to wake from `HIBERNATE` on Gen 3 devices, and you can wake on either RISING, FALLING or CHANGE.
 - Argon, Boron, and Xenon, WKP is pin D8.
 - B Series SoM, WKP is pin A7 in Device OS 1.3.1 and later.
 In prior versions, it was D8.
 - Tracker SoM WKP is pin A7/D7.
 {{note op="end"}}

 {{note op="start" type="gen2"}}
+- You can only wake on external interrupt-supported pins on Gen 2 devices.
+See the list in [`attachInterrupt`](#attachinterrupt-).
 - On the Photon, P1, Electron, and E Series you can only wake from HIBERNATE mode using WKP RISING.
 - Do not attempt to enter sleep mode with WKP already high.
 Doing so will cause the device to never wake again, either by pin or time.
 - `SLEEP_MODE_DEEP` in the classic API defaults to allowing wake by `WKP` rising.
 This is no longer automatic and you should specify it explicitly as in the example here if you want this behavior by adding `.gpio(WKP, RISING)`.
 {{note op="end"}}
 ---